Harinee-S/REST-API/README.md

 # REST-API
-Build a REST-API using Golang and PostgreSQL
+Build a CRUD operation using REST-API in Golang and PostgreSQL